particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Cloud API docs updates 2025-02-12

+Corrected a typo in the service agreements endpoint and added missing documentation for ledger call for products in the cloud API reference.

 ### Servo update 2025-02-11

 Updated the default microsecond mappings for [Servo](/reference/device-os/api/servo/writemicroseconds/) to match the code instead of the theoretical values.